MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] To force shareholders to sell their shares.
 - [ ] To comply with CRA tax rules.

-> **Explanation:** Rights offerings quickly raise capital from shareholders who can purchase more shares, often at a discount, facilitating cost-effective funding for the company.
+> **Explanation:**( Rights offerings quickly raise capital from shareholders who can purchase more shares, often at a discount, facilitating cost-effective funding for the company.)

----

 ### How can investors mitigate the risk of letting rights expire worthless?